jubatus/website/source/en/commands.rst

 .. option:: -E <level>, --loglevel <level>

    Option given when starting new server process (:option:`server -e`).

    Effective only when used with ``--cmd start``.

+.. option:: -X, --mixer

+   Option given when starting new server process (:option:`server -x`).

+   Effective only when used with ``--cmd start``.